thomasvincent/assemblyline/README.md

 **WIP**

-**Inspired by the Fabric8 release pipeline library, but written for Gradle**
+**Inspired by the AssemblyLine release pipeline library, but written for Gradle**

 **Assembly Line Pipeline Library for continous integration and delivery**